 - Demonstrate the skills needed to teach the CPS process, principles and tools, including effective presentation.

 - Deliver the core CPSI Springboard program, which introduces participants to a layered approach to learning CPS.

-Mark your calendar and plan to be at CPSI 2018!
+Mark your calendar, register now and plan to be at CPSI 2018!